In this issue…

-A lot of time and dedication from a team of experts went into the SAA investigation thus far and we are positive that our actions will cause a dramatic shift in the way board members and officials of state owned enterprises behave in future.
+A lot of time and dedication from a team of experts went into the SAA investigation thus far and we are positive that our actions will cause a dramatic shift in the way board supporters and officials of state owned enterprises behave in future.
 Although there is still a lot of work to be done, we are happy and confident with the investigation and outcome so far.
-That said, we are not ignorant of the fact that this could still take years of litigation, but OUTA is willing to fight every step of the way for our members and the public at large.
+That said, we are not ignorant of the fact that this could still take years of litigation, but OUTA is willing to fight every step of the way for our supporters and the public at large.

 back to top

 Our highly experienced legal team, under the leadership of Senior Counsel Gilbert Marcus has been engaging with Sanral’s lawyers for over two months now.
 The process of seeking clarity on their declarations from SANRAL continues, but is taking much longer than we would like.
-Accordingly we will not let up on the pertinent information required in order for OUTA to defend its members against SANRAL’s declarations and will now apply the necessary pressure to speed up this matter.
+Accordingly we will not let up on the pertinent information required in order for OUTA to defend its supporters against SANRAL’s declarations and will now apply the necessary pressure to speed up this matter.

 In our opinion and that of our senior counsel, every single summons received from SANRAL for alleged e-toll debt has been defective in one way or another.
 Before we proceed on the test case sought, SANRAL will first be required to remove all the causes of complaint we have raised with regards to their summons and the declaration/statement of their case.
 This is necessary so that the test case can continue on a properly pleaded case.